What Is

 • It can also upload files to remote servers using supported protocols.

-• Thirdly, developers often use it to interact with APIs and test their endpoints.
+• Developers often use it to interact with APIs and test their endpoints.

 How do I download install cURL?